SoftSec-KAIST/SURI/README.md

 $ python3 build_spec2006.py /path/to/spec_cpu2006
 [+] ...
 ```

-Similarly, you can use the build_spec2017.sh script in the build_script folder
+The `build_spec2006.py` script compiles the SPEC benchmark binaries with
-to generate SPEC CPU2017 benchmark binaries.
-This process takes approximately
+48 different options.
+The process takes approximately 20–40 minutes per set of
-30–50 minutes per set of benchmark binaries.
-Thus, generating all combinations
+benchmark binaries.
+Thus, generating all combinations will take about one day.

-will take about 1.5 day.
+You can do the similar process for the SPEC CPU2017:
 ```
 $ ls /path/to/spec_cpu2017
 Docs         PTDaemon    bin          install.sh               shrc      uninstall.sh